The Real Cost and Timeline of a Data Mesh Consulting Engagement

 • The Technology-Only Pitch: The biggest red flag is a firm that cannot clearly articulate how data mesh differs from a modern data warehouse.
 If their proposal focuses exclusively on technology and glosses over the socio-technical principles of domain ownership and federated governance, they do not understand the paradigm.

 • The One-Size-Fits-All Plan: A rigid, templated implementation plan is another warning sign.
-True data mesh consulting is adaptive, tailoring the approach to your organization’s specific structure, maturity, and culture.
+Real data mesh consulting is adaptive, tailoring the approach to your organization’s specific structure, maturity, and culture.

 • Weak Governance Expertise: A consultant’s value is heavily tied to their ability to implement a modern governance framework.
-This guide on what to expect from a Data Governance Consultancy provides a useful benchmark.
+Our data governance best practices guide is a useful benchmark for what that should look like.

-For a broader view of the specialist market, our overview of data engineering consulting services is an excellent starting point.
+For a broader view of the specialist market, our overview of data engineering consulting services is a good starting point.

 Next Steps: From Evaluation to Action